WalkerCodeRanger/WalkerCodeRanger.com/_posts/2014-03-16-emberjs-on-cassette.md

 ##Giving Templates a "data-template-name"
 There were some problems with the embedded templates at this point.
 The script blocks were being generated with an `id` attribute based on the path of the template file and the type attribute was set to "text/html" instead of "text/x-handlebars".
 While there is some confusion over this, I believe that the `data-template-name` attribute is the preferred way of identifying your ember templates, rather than the `id` attribute.
 The reason is that nested route templates have names separated with '/', but it is [not valid to have the '/' character in an html id](http://stackoverflow.com/questions/70579/what-are-valid-values-for-the-id-attribute-in-html).
 Fortunatly, Cassette is based around a very flexible [pipeline model](http://getcassette.net/documentation/v2/bundle-pipelines), making it easy to customize.
 After reading some of the documentation, poking around the source and reading some some code from the Cassette.Hogan package, I came up with a simple solution.

 Cassette allows the bundle pipeline for any bundle type to be easily modified by implementing the `IBundlePipelineModifier<T> where T : Bundle` interface.
 All bundle pipeline modifiers are picked up automatically.
-Fixing the issues was as simple as setting the content type of the html template pipeline and swapping out the implementation of how templates were wrapped in a script block.
+Fixing the issues was almost as simple as setting the content type of the html template pipeline and swapping out the implementation of how templates were wrapped in a script block.

 {% highlight csharp %}
 public class SetupHandlebarsPipeline : IBundlePipelineModifier<HtmlTemplateBundle>